Sign in

 Design of Doublets

-where f1, and f2 are the focal length of the first, and second element, respectively, and feq is the equivalent focal length of the system.
-The second equation we need is:
+where f1 and f2 represent the focal lengths of the first and second elements, respectively, while feq is the equivalent focal length of the system.
+The second equation required is:

-where V1 and V2 are the Abbe numbers for the first and second elements, respectively.
-Solving for f1, and f2 from Eq.
-1 and Eq.
-2, we get:
+where V1 and V2 denote the Abbe numbers for the first and second elements.
+Solving for f1 and f2 using Equations 1 and 2 leads to:

-If we can correct the lens shown in Fig. 1 with an equivalent achromatic doublet, we will set feq to 50 mm and choose two materials for our lenses.
-For the flint glass, we choose N-SF8 with an Abbe number of 31.31 and for crown glass, we choose N-BK7 with an Abbe number of 64.17.
-Substituting these values into Eq.
-3 and Eq.
-4, we obtain values of 25.61mm and -50.48 for f1 and f2, respectively.
-Figure 2, shows a chromatic aberration using these numbers (note: the lens is not optimized).
+By correcting the lens shown in Figure 1 with an equivalent achromatic doublet, we can set feq to 50 mm and select appropriate materials for our lenses.
+For flint glass, we choose N-SF8 (Abbe number 31.31), and for crown glass, we select N-BK7 (Abbe number 64.17).
+Substituting these values into Equations 3 and 4 yields f1 = 25.61mm and f2 = -50.48mm.
+Figure 2 illustrates the chromatic aberration using these parameters (note: the lens is not yet optimized).

 Achromatic Doublet Optimization

-We will now review the steps necessary to optimize an achromatic doublet.
+Now we will discuss the steps required to optimize an achromatic doublet.

 4. Separation between lenses

-Based on these variables, we will try to optimize for three aberrations: chromatic, coma, and spherical aberrations
+Using these variables, we will optimize for three types of aberrations: chromatic, coma, and spherical aberrations.

 Correcting Chromatic Aberration

-1. The glass of positive lens (crown glass) should have a higher Abbe number that the negative lens (flint glass)
+1. The positive lens (crown glass) should have a higher Abbe number than the negative lens (flint glass).

-2. A large difference in Abbe number will help us to have lower curved surfaces and will help in optimizing coma and spherical aberrations
+2. A substantial difference in Abbe numbers leads to lower curvature surfaces, aiding in coma and spherical aberration optimization.

-Once the glass types have been chosen, we can calculate the focal length of each optical element in our doublet with the following equations
+After selecting glass types, we can compute the focal length of each optical element in our doublet using the following equations:

 Hongsheng Product Page